taunsquared/taunsquared.github.io/_brainplay/2018-02-02-theoretical-puzzle-pieces.md

 ---
 {% include toc title="Theoretical Puzzle Pieces" %}

 I've been trying to make my own graphics to explain some of the theoretical frameworks I'm developing, with the goal of eventually building a framework of general principles for nervous systems.
-Below are two "theoretical puzzle pieces" that I've drawn in order to help me explain the organization of my thoughts.
+Below are some "theoretical puzzle pieces" that I've drawn in order to help me explain the organization of my thoughts.

 ### Levels of Abstraction in Biology